-- Crosstube: Is it straight? - Drag link tube clamp: Check for looseness or interference - Ball joints and steering U-joints: Check for looseness - Steering wheel for excessive freeplay.
-Check the simplest probable causes first: (A) unequal tire pressures; (B) loose cap nuts; (C) bent crosstube; or (D) lack of lubrication
+- Crosstube: Is it straight? - Drag link castle nut: Check for looseness or interference.
+(Refer to Drag Link Castle Nut Torque on page 287 for specified torque). - Ball joints and steering U-joints: Check for looseness - Steering wheel for excessive freeplay.
+Check the simplest probable causes first: (A) unequal tire pressures; (B) loose cap nuts; (C) bent crosstube; or (D) lack of lubrication steering problem, take your vehicle to an authorized dealer for evaluation.

-If these checks do not reveal the problem, or if you correct them and still have a steering problem, take your vehicle to an authorized dealer for evaluation.
+If these checks do not reveal the problem, or if you correct them and still have a